-The beauty and depth of honesty in this story took my breath away.
+The beauty and depth of honesty in this story, Each Kindness, took my breath away.

-I'll be using this story at the beginning of the year with my new class of ONEderful ones.
+My Thoughts: I’ll be using this story at the beginning of the year with my new class of wonderful ones.

 I know they will be touched by Maya and Chloe’s story, a story of choices, rejection, missed opportunities, regret.